dgodyna/interviewing-golang/README.md

+# Introduction

+This code has problems and does not aims our SLA.

+Let's find all the issues and make it great.

 # Overview

 Program is diveded on 2 parts: data generator and loader.
 Data generator will generate provided amount of randomly